Pernem: Demographics

 As of 2011, Pernem has a population of 70,726, of which 36,095 are male and 34,631 are female.
 The literacy rate is 79.7%, with the male literacy rate at 84.1% and the female literacy rate at 75.3%.

 It is estimated that Pernem's population is around 90,529 at 2022.

 Religion

 Igreja de São José

 A chapel was built in 1852 by the Portuguese after their successful Nova Conquistador campaign.
 It was elevated into a Parish on 2 January 1855.
 St. Joseph Church was rebuilt in 1864 and renovated in 2002.
 The Parish has 5 substations constituted of 11 small Christian communities.
 Fr.
 Paulo Dias is the Parish Priest.

 Hindu Festivals

-Pernem is famous for Dussehra.
-The festival spans 5 days, ending on Kojagiri Pournima.
+Pernem is famous for Vijayadashami.
+The festival spans 5 days, ending on Kojagiri Purnima.
 On the day of Kojagiri Pournima one of Goa's biggest feasts is organised.
 Temples include Adisthan Mangar, Bhagwati, Rawalnath, Bhootnath, Sateri, Dwarpal, Mauli, Gautameshwar, Narayan, Mulvir, Maruti and Shri somnath.